 In this example, we have a blank text block in Elementor.
 Click the icon at the top that’s labeled Dynamic Tags in this screenshot:

-Now you can select ACF Field and choose the custom field you made in step 2.
+Now select ACF Field and choose the custom field you made in step 2.

 Now the contents of your custom field will show up on your posts whenever you use this Elementor template.
 This makes it super easy to display custom field data that you collect in WPForms.